jeppeman/mockposable/README.md

     // plugins = ['mockk', 'mockito', 'compose-ui']
     plugins = [...] // plugins = listOf(...) for build.gradle.kts

-    // This is optional, and defaults to the version that mockposable uses internally.
+    // This is optional, and only relevant for Kotlin versions < 2.0, it defaults to the
+    // version that mockposable uses internally.
     // If you as a consumer upgrade to a newer version of Kotlin before this plugin has had a
     // chance to, you can explicitly select a version of the compose compiler plugin that is
     // compatible with the version of Kotlin you use.